-Benjamin Cleary is an Academy Award winning writer/director from Dublin.
+Benjamin Cleary is an Oscar winning writer/director from Dublin.

-Michael O'Connor is a multimedia producer and VR creator based in London.
+Michael O'Connor is a VR creator based in London.

-He produced flagship titles for global video game market leaders SEGA and Nintendo throughout his career in the games industry.
+He designed and produced flagship titles for global video game market leaders SEGA and Nintendo throughout his career in the games industry.
 His credits include Football Manager, Donkey Kong Country, Super Smash Brothers and Yoshi's Woolly World.
 Before working in games, he was a film producer in Ireland.
-His VR experience ‘Three Lights’ was commisioned by Arts Council England and will premiere on exhibition at the National Army Museum in 2019.
+His VR experience ‘Three Lights’ was commisioned by Arts Council England and will premiered on exhibition at the National Army Museum in 2018.